-As described in Section 20 'Fees and expenses', the sub-fund will pay the Management Company:
+Ongoing fees and charges paid by the sub-fund (unless indicated otherwise, in the currency in which the sub-fund is denominated or as a percentage of the net asset value of the asset)

-Portfolio Management Fee: max.
-1.10 % annually, calculated based on the Sub-fund's average total net assets.
-The management fee may in no case be negative.
+Portfolio management fee Max.
+1.10% on an annualised basis, calculated on the Sub-fund's average total net assets.
+The management fee cannot under any circumstances be a negative amount.

-For the portion of the net assets relating to an investment in undertakings for collective investment(\) managed by a financial institution of KBC Group NV, the fee for managing the investment portfolio is equal to the difference between the fee for managing the investment portfolio of the above undertakings for collective investment and the percentage indicated above for the portfolio management fee.
+For the portion of the net assets corresponding to an investment in undertakings for collective investment () managed by a financial institution of the KBC Group NV the fee for the management of the investment portfolio is equal to the difference between the fee for the management of the investment portfolio of the aforementioned undertakings for collective investment and the percentage indicated above for the management fee of the investment portfolio.

-(\) The fee for managing the investment portfolio of undertakings for collective investment in which the sub-fund invests will be a maximum of 1.70%.
+() The fee for the management of the investment portfolio of the undertakings for collective investment in which the sub-fund invests will amount to a maximum of 1.70%.

-Fixed Service Fee: max.
-0.125% annually.

-These fees will be paid monthly and will be calculated on the average net asset value of the sub-fund.
+Fund administration fee Max.
+0.040% p.a.

+Depositary and custody fees Max.
+0.030% p.a.

+Research fee Max.
+0.005% p.a.

+Other fees and charges 0.020% (estimate)

+Subscription tax (Luxembourg) 0.01% p.a.

+Other taxes See Section 20.1